shammellee/awesome-django/README.md

 ## GIS

-*Packages that make it easier to work with geographical information system projects.*
+*Packages that make it easier to work with geographical information system projects*

 * [django-geoposition](https://github.com/philippbosch/django-geoposition/) - A model field that can hold a geoposition (latitude/longitude), and corresponding admin/form widget.
 * [django-location-field](https://github.com/caioariede/django-location-field/) - Location field and widget integrated with Google Maps.

 ## Image handling

-*Packages that help to manipulate, alter, or convert images.*
+*Packages that help to manipulate, alter, or convert images*

 * [django-image-cropping](https://github.com/jonasundderwolf/django-image-cropping) - helper application to easily and non-destructively crop arbitrarily large images in admin and frontend.

 ## RESTful API

-*Packages for developing RESTful APIs.*
+*Packages for developing RESTful APIs*

 * [django-nap](http://github.com/funkybob/django-nap/) - A minimalist approach to object serialization, RESTful views, and RPC views.
 * [django-rest-framework](http://www.django-rest-framework.org/) - A powerful and flexible toolkit that makes it easy to build Web APIs.